 Image source: pixabay.com

-And for most businesses, the best way to do that is with a blog.
+And for most businesses, the best way to do that is by regularly publishing a blog.
 Creating a consistent blogging practice gives you an opportunity to rank for a variety of keywords, while providing valuable information for your website visitors.

-Be sure to write original content and avoid duplicating articles you have seen elsewhere, as search engines will penalize you if you are just repeating what has already been written.
+Be sure to write original content and avoid duplicating articles you have seen elsewhere.
+Search engines will penalize you if you are just repeating what has already been written on other websites.

-You’ll also want to encourage engagement with the content you create.
+You’ll also want to encourage "engagement" with the content you create.
 This is key to how Google determines your site’s value and relevancy.
 The more views and engagement your content receives, the higher search engines will rank your site.
+This makes sense.
+Google wants to present the most relevant content to those who are searching.

 Here are some tips to get started:

-- Ensure you have a comments section and social share buttons like the ones below on your blog pages.
-This encourages people to comment and also share your blogs on their own social media networks.
+- Ensure you have a "comments section" and social share buttons (like the ones below) on your blog pages.
+This encourages people to comment and share your blogs on their own social media networks.

-- Grow your social media networks by being active on them daily.
+- Grow your social media networks by being active on them.
+Active is a relative term, but we recommend people post daily on their accounts.
 This will help increase your social media following, which leads to more engagement on your social posts, and increased clicks to your website.

 - Build up an email list and send targeted content to your subscribers.
 Email is a powerful and effective way to get visitors to your site.
-In sending targeted content to specific email list segments, you can send people content they are interested in and excited to read.
+You can target specific content to email list segments, ensuring that people receive content they are interested in and excited to read.

 Over time, these methods will increase views and engagement on your content, which signals to search engines that people like what you are doing.
-It will only be a matter of time before the positive effects are reflected in your Google rankings.
+It will only be a matter of time before the positive effects are reflected in your search engine rankings.

 3. Make sure your website is mobile friendly